Jorendb9/piano-app/README.md

 Functionally this means that rather than a single set of audio samples, the application will use at least 3 sets, corresponding with 3 levels of velocity.

+## Possible expansions (if feasible within time constraints)

+- Allow users to record short musical passages and save them in the internal storage
+- Select different instrument soundsets

 ## Possible complications